xasopheno/weresocool/README.md

 ### Macos:

 The most recent version of the Macos application can be downloaded [here](https://www.weresocool.org/downloads).
 Inside, you'll find a lot of cool tutorials and demos that should help you get started.
-I recommend starting with the cool tutorials and doing them in order.
-If you get stuck or want to share some new sounds you've made, reach out to me weresocool at xasopheno dot com.
+If you get stuck, feel free to reach out to me weresocool at xasopheno dot com.

 ### Linux:
 Currently on linux, you'll need to compile this locally.
 See Development.

 ### Windows
-This does not currently work on Windows...<sad panda>.
+This does not currently work on Windows...<em>sad panda</em>.
 If you're interested in using this software on a Windows machine, please
     reach out and I'll work on it.